 - Evaluate fast food items and compare food based on nutrition, quality, packaging and price.

-- With all the buzz about nutrition, fast food, from movies like Super Size Me let the students draw their own conclusions.
+- With all the buzz about nutrition, fast food, from movies like Super Size Me (affiliate link), let the students draw their own conclusions.
 The task is simple, in groups or pairs students will chose one fast food menu item and compare it with at least 3 other restaurants or fast food joints that carry a similar product.
 The students will compare the nutrition of each item, as well as cost, size, and weight.
 They will show their process in front of the camera creating a short video presentation of their findings.